 br_bulk_read

 Reads up to n bytes from the buffer into dest.
+Consumer-only.
 Returns the number of bytes actually read, which may be less than n if the buffer doesn't contain enough data.
 Returns 0 if br or dest is NULL.

 size_t br_bulk_read(ByteRing *br, size_t n, uint8_t *dest);